DavinAbielGinting/ESPFinder8266/README.md

 **Features:**

-* Long battery life because it's using RSSI instead of GPS
+* Long battery life because it's using Bluetooth's RSSI instead of GPS
 * Simple setup and operation
 * Semi-accurate location tracking using RSSI
 * Warns you when your belongings get stolen